Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 Google will likely devalue both cannibalizing pages if they can’t decide which one to use.

-To fix keyword cannibalization, you will want to optimize both pages for different search intents.
+You will want to optimize both pages for different search intents to fix keyword cannibalization.

 Meaning keywords that have different search results.

-As an example, say you have one page optimized for “SaaS marketing” and another optimized for “software as a service marketing,” both keywords will return the same set of search results.
+For example, say you have one page optimized for “SaaS marketing” and another optimized for “software as a service marketing,” both keywords will return the same search results.

-If you want to fix this, you can optimize one page for “SaaS marketing” and another for a keyword like “how to market a software product,” since they both have different search results.
+If you want to fix this, you can optimize one page for “SaaS marketing” and another for a keyword like “how to market a software product” since they have different search results.

 Only reoptimize a page if both keywords result in the same search results.

-If you’re using JavaScript, you may run into some technical issues that can impact your SEO.
+If you’re using JavaScript, you may encounter technical issues that can impact your SEO.

 Not only can JavaScript slow down your website, but it can also cause crawling and rendering issues for search engines, which can lead to indexing delays.